shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 Indexing is the tool that makes that possible, alongside the storyline of tables of contents and order.

-Overconstraint, or over-doing classification leads to ideas like data normalization, or the normal forms that were invented for databases when humans were supposed to type in the data by hand.
-Consistency errors were an issue, so a scheme of normalized forms was invented to reduce the possibilty of error.
+Over-constraint, or over-doing classification leads to ideas like data normalization, or the normal forms that were invented for databases when humans were supposed to type in the data by hand.
+Consistency errors were an issue, so a scheme of normalized forms was invented to reduce the possibility of error.

 If we over-constrain data by placing them perfectly so that they can only be found with the precise (highly precise) key, then we reduce the chances of finding the information